oracle/tribuo/docs/PackageOverview.md

 algorithms.
 - XGBoost - a wrapper around the XGBoost Java API.
 XGBoost requires a C library accessed via JNI.

-One day, when it's easy to integrate with a BLAS from Java, we plan to add Gaussian Processes.

 ## Clustering